-Since the 1996 IRA bombing, local officials have insisted on a course of economic improvement rather than prioritising the past.
-This economic growth is perhaps best demonstrated with the Beetham Tower that is 170 metre high.
+Since the 1996 IRA bombing, local officials have insisted on a course of economic improvement rather than prioritizing the past.

-Fortunately though, areas recognized as important in the history of the Industrial Revolution such as Ancoats and Castlefield have been redeveloped with respect to Manchester's past.
+Fortunately, though, areas recognized as important in the history of the Industrial Revolution such as Ancoats and Castlefield have been redeveloped to respect Manchester's past.

 I Wanna Be Adored, The Stone Roses

-Manchester's popular music scene had some successful groups hitting the charts before the mid-1970s, including 10cc, The Bee Gees, The Hollies and for instance Herman's Hermits.
+Manchester's popular music scene had some successful groups hitting the charts before the mid-1970s, including:

 - 21st Century Architecture in Manchester, UK